ZAAHIR (2) m ArabicDerived from Arabic

 赞 (zàn) meaning "help, support", as well as other characters with a similar pronunciation.

-ushtra meaning "camel".
-Zarathustra was the Persian prophet who founded the ancient religion of Zoroastrianism about the 10th century BC.
+𐬎𐬱𐬙𐬭𐬀 (ushtra) meaning "camel".
+Proposed meanings for the first element include "old", "moving", "angry" and "yellow".
+Zarathustra was an Iranian prophet who founded the ancient religion of Zoroastrianism around the 10th century BC.
+He is also called

 "golden".
 According to the 5th-century BC Greek historian Ctesias, this was the name of a Scythian queen.